bionetslab/edge-preservation-similarity/README.md

         -h, --help          show this help message and exit
 ```
 ### Result
-The results are given in 2 .csv files:
+The results are given in two .csv files:
 ```
 similarity_name_of_algorithm.csv    containing the edge-preservation-similarity values duration_name_of_algorithm.csv      containing the durations for every computation